martin-robert-fink/oauth_server_demo/README.md

 # Database functions

 There are three document collections in the database: `blacklist` (described above), `users`, and `tasks`.
-Whenever a new user is authenticated, and new user entry is added to the `users` document collection.
+Whenever a new user is authenticated, a new user entry is added to the `users` document collection.
 There is no mechanism to remove users or any associated user data (tasks) from the database at this time.
 A user can authenticate using different social providers on different devices.
 The user's email address is used as the link point.
 Token data is only kept at each client, not on the server.

 For demonstration purposes only, a `tasks` collection is used to show how token validation occurs with each API call.
 The thought process behind this server is that ONLY valid calls should come in.
 The companion Flutter client will ensure that a token has not expired before initiating an API call.
 If it's expired, then a refresh request is made before attempting an API call.
 In the end, every single API call is checked, but should rarely (if evver) be rejected.
 The request/token validation is located in `<project>/lib/router/validate.dart`